CS5001-khoury/FlightCounter/instructions/README.md

    * Build counters works correctly with a small airlines file
    * Build counters works correct with medium sized files
    * prints out flight info for a small data set, spacing is not counted, no commas
-3. Meets  (AG)
    * Passes standard pycodestyle check
    * Prints out flight info for a large dataset including commas correct
+3. Meets  (AG)
+   * Code has comments, well written, and easy to read
+   * Report.md questions answered
 4. Exceeds  (MG)
-   * Code has comments, well written, and easy to read
-   * Student provides a test_flight_counter.py or evidence of testing (such as output from doctest), along with any test.dat files they made.
+   * Student provides additional tests in tests_flight_counter.py, , along with any test.dat files they made.
+   * Deeper Thinking question answered
    * Student answers questions in the README.md file